bmedicke/REED/gdb/readme.md

 This plugin is aimed at exploit developers and reverse-engineers.
 It extends GDB using the Python API (2/3), so you need a reasonably recent version of GDB (>=7).
-It adds more than 50 commands but even if you stick to the default GDB set it is extremely useful by presenting you with a summary `context` after each command:
+It adds more than 50 commands but even if you stick to the default GDB set it is extremely useful by presenting you with a summary `context` after each command that saves you a lot of typing:

 > check_pin-before-call.jpg